mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 scripts: sjcl.min.js,btc-mining.js
 summary: An interactive walkthrough of bitcoin mining.
 No prior knowledge is necessary.

-The simplest definition of Bitcoin mining I can think of is this:

 <blockquote><p>
 Bitcoin mining involves computers competing with each other to solve a random puzzle.
 The answer found by the winner is verified by all participants.
 The